svigerske/mp/doc/source/modeling-tools.rst

 .. _supported-constraints:

-Supported constructs and configuring the reformulations
+Reformulation settings
 ***************************************************************

-This sections gives a technical list of accepted constraints and expressions, as well as control options for their reformulations.
+This sections gives a technical list of solver-side constraints and expressions, as well as control options for their reformulations.